 New England Antique Shopping

-New England is known for its Antique Auctions, Flea Markets, Antique Malls and antique dealer shops.
+New England is known for its Antique Shops, Auctions, Flea Markets, Antique Malls and unique antique dealer shops.
 You’ll find NE antiques scattered throughout Maine, New Hampshire, Vermont, Connecticut, Massachusetts and Rhode Island.
 Browse some our favorites below.
-To feature your NE Activity, contact us.
+To feature your Antique Mall or Shoppe, contact us.

 Many of the quaint Vermont villages have at least one antique shop, if not more.
 Scattered throughout the state, Vermont’s antique stores add nostalgia and charm to any visit.
 Wherever you travel in Vermont there will be an antique shop waiting to be discovered.
 Find more Vermont Activities from VT LIVING.com.